Man City reach League Cup semis, late Newcastle goal downs Fulham

-MANCHESTER, England, Dec 17 : Manchester City eased into the semi-finals of the League Cup with a 2-0 home win over Brentford on Wednesday, while holders Newcastle United needed an added-time Lewis Miley goal to beat Fulham 2-1 at St James' Park.
+MANCHESTER, England, Dec 17 : Manchester City eased into the semi-finals of the League Cup with a 2-0 home win over Brentford on Wednesday, and will meet holders Newcastle United who needed an added-time Lewis Miley goal to beat Fulham 2-1 at St James' Park.

+Chelsea, who won 3-1 at Cardiff City on Tuesday, will face either Arsenal or Crystal Palace, who contest the last quarter-final next Tuesday, in the other two-legged semi-final.

 Pep Guardiola made seven changes from the City side which won 3-0 at Crystal Palace on Sunday but the hosts had little trouble seeing off Brentford who offered very little going forward.